fullstackatbrown/here/README.md

     id: string
     courseID: string
     name: string
     published: bool                                  # whether if the survey is published
     description: string
-    sectionTimes: map[string][]string              # map from time to a list of sectionIDs (sections at that time)
-    capacity: map[string]int                   # map from time to section capacity
+    capacity: map[string]map[string]int              # map from time to a map from sectionID to capacity
     responses: map[string][]string                   # map from studentID to available times
     results: map[string][]string                     # final results: map from sectionID to list of studentIDs
     exceptions: []string                             # list of studentIDs who cannot get a section assigned after running algorithm
 </pre>